Jordan arrests former officials close to ruling monarchy | DW | 03.04.2021

 The Washington Post cited a senior Middle East intelligence official as saying the arrests were made over an alleged plot against King Abdullah II.

-The paper said former Crown Prince Hamzah bin Hussein was also placed under house arrest.
+The paper had reported that former Crown Prince Hamzah bin Hussein, King Abdullah's half-brother, was also placed under house arrest.

-But Jordanian officials later said that the prince had not been held and was not subject to "restrictive measures."
+But Jordanian officials quickly denied the report, saying the prince had not been held and was not subject to "restrictive measures."

+Middle East media reported that Jordanian officials were due to brief the media on the arrests later Saturday.

 Awadallah was a driving force behind economic reforms before he resigned as chief of the royal court in 2008.